Skip Permit & License Overview

 Most operators will charge more than the cost of the permit to allow for the administration involved.
 This includes liaising with the council to get the permit issued (assuming the operator is handling this for you, which is often a requirement) and to allow for the cost of providing lights and cones to ensure the skips are legal when placed on the highway.
-Because of this costs can be 20-30% on top of the official rate in many cases, and VAT will usually be added.
+Because of this costs, can be 20-30% on top of the official rate in many cases, and VAT will usually be added.

 A skip permit is issued for a fixed period of time.
 The length of the permit varies by area but the most common permit periods are 7 - 14 days.
 Most skip companies will hire a skip for at least 14 days, which means if you intend to utilise the full hire period, you may need an extension.

-If your permit expires it will be illegally on the highway.
+If your permit expires it will be illegally situated on the highway.
 You must request an extension before it expires and allow enough time for the extension to be processed, or you could be liable for a fine.
 In some cases a skip company will come and collect the skip when the permit is due to expire, but this is not guaranteed and you could be liable for a fine.

 The law requires the skip operator to have a minimum insurance cover of £5m, so you will not need any additional insurance in almost all standard cases, but your local council will provide full terms and conditions.

-Skips placed on the road must meet specific criteria and usually means the largest skips are not suitable for the road without additional permission.
+Skips placed on the road must meet specific criteria which usually means the largest skips are not suitable for the road without additional permission.
 Standard permits require each skip to not exceed 5m in length by 2m in width.

 Skips placed on the road must comply with the The Builders' Skips (Markings) Regulations 1984 with specific rules on markings, as detailed here.